 A

-VKC typically develops around age 10, with cobblestone giant papillae on the upper tarsal conjunctiva, and often resolves spontaneously after puberty.
-In contrast, AKC develops in the 20s to 50s, is associated with atopic dermatitis, follows a chronic course, and tends to cause conjunctival shortening, symblepharon, and corneal opacity.
+VKC typically develops around age 10, features cobblestone giant papillae on the upper tarsal conjunctiva, and often resolves spontaneously after puberty.
+In contrast, AKC develops in the 20s to 50s, is associated with atopic dermatitis, follows a chronic course, and tends to cause conjunctival sac shortening, symblepharon, and corneal opacities.
 While VKC is often associated with sensitization to house dust and mites, AKC is characterized by a higher eosinophil positivity rate in conjunctival scrapings and markedly elevated serum IgE.
-However, cases of VKC complicated by atopic dermatitis tend to be more severe, and differentiation between the two can be difficult.
+However, VKC cases complicated by atopic dermatitis tend to be more severe, and differentiation between the two can sometimes be difficult.

 Mehta JS, et al. Diagnosis, Management, and Treatment of Vernal Keratoconjunctivitis in Asia: Recommendations From the Management of Vernal Keratoconjunctivitis in Asia Expert Working Group.
 Front Med (Lausanne).
 2022;9:882240.
 Figure 2.
 PMCID: PMC9376221.
 License: CC BY.